MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/MikeChen.md

 date: "2022-01-24"
 ---

-### Mike Chen: Career Tips From a CTO

-In this week's article, CTO and co-founder at Motivo Mike Chen visits us on a Scrimba Livestream to give us the tips we need to help us break into tech!
+#### In this week's article, CTO and co-founder at Motivo Mike Chen visits us on a Scrimba Livestream to give us the tips we need to help us break into tech!
 Interview prep, salary negotiation, and more!

 ---